What is Debt Origination in the Context of Capital Markets?

-On the lenders’ side, originators must evaluate several factors, including:
+On the investors’ side, originators must gauge several factors, including:

 On the other side of the deal, the borrower’s or issuer’s needs must be considered, including:

-- The uses of the debt are important as well, for example, whether the entity is using the debt for the capital structure, spending, or lending out at a higher rate
+The uses of the debt are important as well, for example, whether the entity is using the debt for the capital structure, for spending, or for lending out at a higher rate

-Debt originators will assist in meeting the funding needs of the manufacturer by raising debt from various sources.
-However, the originator must be sensitive to the market and structure the deal in a way that ensures it can be sold to investors.
+The company’s banker refers the manufacturer to their Investment Banking division colleagues, who can assist in meeting the funding needs of the manufacturer by raising debt from institutional investors from the public markets.
+However, the originator must be sensitive to the market and must structure the deal in a way that ensures it can be sold to investors.

 The above is a highly simplified example.
-For larger debt issuances, there could be many more investors and a syndicate of investment banks that work together to originate the debt securities.
-Furthermore, there could be multiple types of securities issued, with some investors being higher on the capital structure (greater claim to assets in the event of a default).
+For larger debt issuances, there tend to be many more investors and a syndicate of investment banks that work together to originate the debt securities.
+Furthermore, there can be multiple types of securities issued, with some investors being higher on the capital structure (greater claim to assets in the event of a default).

 Thank you for reading CFI’s guide to Debt Origination (in Capital Markets).
 To keep advancing your career, the additional CFI resources below will be useful: